lohitpt252003/backend-for-annaforces/api/README.md

 **Method:** `GET`

 **Description:** Retrieves all submissions for a specific user.
 Requires a valid JWT in the Authorization header.
 Any authenticated user can view any other user's submissions.
+The `user_id` must have the prefix 'U' (e.g., 'U1') and consist only of alphanumeric characters.

 **Authorization Header:**